FTSE reaches two-month high after China cuts rates

 * Miners rally on further stimulus measures

-* TalkTalk falls after cyber attack (Adds detail and quote, updates prices)
+* TalkTalk falls after cyber attack (Recasts, adds quote and updates prices)

 By Kit Rees and Atul Prakash